itwarilal/so-hack/PITCHME.md

 - Slack is team oriented, generic channels have too many people.
 - Confluence is static and despite best intentions, becomes out of date rapidly.
-- Cannot post Sonos specific question to StackOverflow due to IP
+- Cannot post Sonos specific questions to the internet due to intellectual property concerns.

 ---